“The Ecopreneur” Content Series

 Episode 9_Plant-for-the-Planet

-Inspired by the work of Wangarĩ Maathai, an environmental activist from Kenya who started a movement in 1977 to plant 30 million trees over 30 years across Africa.
+Inspired by the work of Wangarĩ Maathai, an environmental activist from Kenya, a movement began in 1977 to plant 30 million trees over 30 years across Africa.

-One woman’s bad ass dedication made an impression on the young Felix and fueled his sense of purpose.
+Wangari Maathai's incredible dedication left a lasting impression on young Felix and fueled his sense of purpose.

 READ ABOUT IT HERE